-Explore the best rated trails in Byron Center, MI, whether you're looking for an easy walking trail or a bike trail like the Fred Meijer Flat River Valley Rail Trail and Fred Meijer Flat River Trail .
+Explore the best rated trails in Byron Center, MI, whether you're looking for an easy walking trail or a bike trail like the Fred Meijer Flat River Trail and Fred Meijer Flat River Valley Rail Trail .
 With more than 51 trails covering 757 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 It's a quick journey through farmland and some wetlands.
 There isn't much too see here but I found that I enjoyed my time here and would return here again in the future.